kpratik2015/My-Notes/Javascript.md

 - `first([ .. ])` is a like a race with `any([ .. ])`, which is that it ignores any rejections and fulfills as soon as the first Promise fulfills.
 - `last([ .. ])` is like `first([ .. ])`, but only the latest fulfillment wins.

+**The difference in Promise.any() and Promise.race() is that Promise.race() returns the first settled Promise (fulfilled or rejected), while Promise.any() continues to resolve until a promise is fulfilled, and only rejects if all promises are rejected.**

 **Concurrent Iterations**

 Sometimes you want to iterate over a list of Promises and perform some task against all of them, much like you can do with synchronous arrays